iCodeSometime/asynchronize/readme.md

 asynchronous.

 ## Versioning Policy
-Once I feel like this is ready for production code - version 1.0.0, this project will follow [Semantic Versioning](https://semver.org) until then, the patch number (0.0.x) will be updated for any changes that do not affect the public interface.
+Once I feel like this is ready for production code, version 1.0.0, this project will follow [Semantic Versioning](https://semver.org) until then, the patch number (0.0.x) will be updated for any changes that do not affect the public interface.
 Versions that increment the minor number will have at least one of